Consumer Do-Not-Call Complaint Filing Information

 For consumer complaints we will in most cases write to the business and enclose a copy of your correspondence.
 The business will be asked to respond to our office.
 We will contact you in writing after we have received a reply from the business.
 If we do not hear back from the business within 30 days, we will recontact them regarding your complaint.

-You may wish to review Michigan consumer laws available on the "Select Laws Protecting Consumers" page.
+You may wish to review Michigan consumer laws available on the "Consumer Laws" page.

 - Do not file a new form for follow-up or additional information but instead provide this information as detailed in paragraph 5.